vstoykovbg/cryptopup/README.md

 # Cryptopup

-Modified bionicpup64-8.0 with added crypto tools: [doubleslow](https://github.com/vstoykovbg/doubleslow), [doublerandom](https://github.com/vstoykovbg/doublerandom), [RFC1751-encoding-decoding](https://github.com/vstoykovbg/RFC1751-encoding-decoding) and others.
+Cryptopup is a live Linux distribution that fits on a CD (it's only 531MiB), but also can be burned on a DVD or recorded on a USB flash drive.
+It contains useful crypto tools: [Doubleslow](https://github.com/vstoykovbg/doubleslow), [Doublerandom](https://github.com/vstoykovbg/doublerandom), [RFC1751-encoding-decoding](https://github.com/vstoykovbg/RFC1751-encoding-decoding), [Mnemonic hashes](https://github.com/vstoykovbg/mnemonic-hashes), Electrum, Bitaddress, [BIP39 tool](https://github.com/iancoleman/bip39) and others.

+Cryptopup is based on BionicPup64 8.0.

 The best way to use this distro is to burn it on a DVD or CD and run it on an air-gapped computer without a hard drive, without wireless network controllers, without USB devices (especially USB memory sticks, printers, scanners, etc).
 Ideally the computer must contain only the most important components: power supply, motherboard (with integrated video controller and microphone input), RAM, processor, optical drive.
 And of course monitor, keyboard and mouse.
 Also it would be good to have a microphone or a noise generator attached to the microphone input.
 Connecting an USB printer may compromise your security.
 Connecting the computer to other computer after using if for sensitive cryptographic stuff is not recommended (what if there is a crypto keys stealing malware hidden inside the BIOS/UEFI?).

 If you want to transfer data to/from the computer you can use [RFC1751 encoding/decoding](https://github.com/vstoykovbg/RFC1751-encoding-decoding).
 If you want to print data - use a pencil.

 Please be aware that I am a very trustworthy pseudonymous stranger on the Internet, but nevertheless I can't guarantee that there is no malware on this ISO.
-This distro is based on Puppy Linux (bionicpup64-8.0), which is based on Ubuntu, which is based on Debian...
-What could go wrong?
+If we assume that there is no malware in Ubuntu and BionicPup64, it's very propable that there is no malware in Cryptopup.

 If you plan to use crypto tools for critical applications - make your own live distro, do not trust a random stranger on the Internet to make it for you.
 This type of software (wallet generators, BIP39 tools, etc) is a magnet for criminals.